Kodiak, Alaska: Energy

+Due to the installation of wind turbines in 2009 and 2012, Kodiak now rarely relies on diesel for energy; however, the city may sometimes use diesel in the cold months when water at the dam freezes over.
+This strategy is an example of a mobile microgrid where diesel is trucked to housing units and consumer energy costs are adjusted based on current diesel prices.
+Kodiak also uses diesel generators when maintenance is being run on the renewable sources.
+Maintenance requirements require the generators be turned on and inspected quarterly.

 In popular culture

 In 2012, rapper Pitbull was involved in an advertising campaign with Walmart, in which the Walmart store that received the most "likes" on Facebook from June 18 to July 15, 2012, would have Pitbull visit and put on a show there.
 An orchestrated internet campaign urged people to vote for Kodiak, both as a reference to the Kodak company referenced in the intro to the 2011 Pitbull song "Give Me Everything" and the humor value in performing a concert at such a small venue in a remote secluded area resulting in a sizable lead for that store.
 Walmart eventually confirmed that Kodiak had won.
 Pitbull visited on July 30, where he received a Key to the City from mayor Branson and then made an appearance before a crowd of hundreds at the Coast Guard base.

 The Weather Channel docu-series Coast Guard Alaska follows the lives of Coast Guard members stationed in Kodiak.

-Czech carmaker Škoda Auto named their new SUV the Škoda Kodiaq, after the Alaskan brown bear, and in tribute Kodiak was renamed Kodiaq for one day (May 6, 2016).
+Czech carmaker Škoda Auto named their mid-size SUV the Škoda Kodiaq, after the Alaskan brown bear, and in tribute Kodiak was renamed Kodiaq for one day (May 6, 2016).
 In a spelling change also intended to honor the indigenous Alutiiq, the city was renamed with a number of signs changed across town, including the port facilities and city limits.
 The letter Q is a common ending for nouns in the Alutiiq language.

 The film The Guardian (2006) is partially set in Kodiak, but was not filmed there.